Skip to main content

 International Health and Development.
 His teaching and research interests include island food systems, the politics of health and applying gender and intersectionality lens to health outcomes.

-Dr. Amy M Russell
+Dr Amy M Russell

 Dr Amy M. Russell is a Senior Research Fellow at the University of Leeds.
 She has a PhD in Interdisciplinary Gender Studies.
 Her research focuses on addressing health inequalities in health services and health research, especially for people with a learning disability.
 Her current research, funded by Wellcome and NIHR,